The best substitutes for Cheese Cloth are Bandana, Scrap of Fabric, Cloth Napkin, Muslin Cloth, and Coffee Filters.

 We've all been there, ready to tackle a recipe, only to realize we're missing a key tool.

-Believe it or not, your kitchen is a treasure trove of handy tools.
+Your kitchen is a treasure trove of handy tools.

 These substitutes not only save the day, they might just become your new go-tos.